STATE AND LOCAL TAX (SALT)

 On the use tax side, are you confident that you’re paying the right amount of sales taxes on the assets and supplies that you use in your business?
 How do you know?
-At OUM, we can help you answer these questions and more.
+At OUM, we provide state and local tax consulting services and can help answer your questions about SALT and more.
 Our goal is to help ensure that you are taking advantage of various incentives and other opportunities to reduce your sales and use tax burden to the minimal required amount.

 Our consultants have expertise in the following areas: